krishnaagarwal1506/Quotes-generater/README.md

 ## Deployment

-Download all the files and save then in a folder as run index.html
+Download all the files and save then in a folder and run index.html